 - The Cosmic Strip Café in Marvel Superhero Island – I highly recommend this café for a late dinner or time to rest later into the evening.
 The large group I came with one day enjoyed complete silence and a meal during after-dinner hours, while most people were back out on the attractions.

 - Sneetch Beach Side Street in Suess Landing – This kiddie-themed area is not much of interest to most guests looking for thrill rides, which makes it a great place to rest your feet.
-Even during crazy busy times of the year, there never seems to be many people sitting along the benches stretching quite a ways throughout this side of the park.
-Suess landing also features many slower rides with short wait times that are perfect for resting your feet on, too!
+Even during crazy busy times of the year, there never seem to be many people sitting along the benches stretching quite a ways throughout this side of the park.
+Suess Landing also features many slower rides with short wait times that are perfect for resting your feet on, too!

 Best spots to rest at Universal Studios Orlando.

-- Curious George Goes to Town – This water play area is one of the best kept secrets of the park.
+- Curious George Goes to Town – This water play area is one of the best-kept secrets of the park.
 There are plenty of places to sit down while the not-so-tired kids run off and play!
 I highly recommend this area for guests of any age that want to cool themselves off during hot afternoons.
 Just be mindful of all the little kids!

 - Fievel’s Playland – Located right next to the Curious George play area, this is also a great spot to rest in a quieter environment and let the energetic kids play!

 - Dreamworks Destination – This place is right in between Fievel’s Playland and the Curious George play area.
-Every time my family has visited this area, it has been completely empty!
+Every time my family has visited this area, it has been completely empty

 - Grass area near Rip Ride Rockit – My family enjoys lounging and snacking in this grassy area while my thrill-seeking siblings and I go on Rip Ride Rockit.
 The grass area also provides a great view of the coaster in action, and venues for popcorn and beverages are very close by.
 This isn’t necessarily the quietest spot to rest in Universal Studios since you are an ear-shot away from Rip Ride Rockit guests screaming their heads off, but it is a great place to rest!